Why the Arba Minim? (Part Two)

 S: It blossoms throughout the entire year.
 Most fruits and vegetables ripen once per year.

-T: Why is this significant then for us to acquire and hold an etrog throughout Sukkot?
+T: Why is it significant for us to acquire and hold an etrog throughout Sukkot?

 VIII.
 Conclusion

-T: We have analyzed where the arba minim originate and what each represent.
+T: We have analyzed where the arba minim each originate and what each represents.
 Which min represents fertility?

 S: Etrog.